Arbitrary Control of Entanglement between two nitrogen-vacancy center ensembles coupling to superconducting circuit qubit: arbitrary entangled states

-Now applying a Rabi pulse resonant with the control qubit, with the time $\Omega_s t=\pi/2$, to get $|g\rangle\rightarrow|e\rangle$.
-Then adding a shift pulse, the qubit resonantly interacts with the NVEs 1.
-After an interaction time $t_{2}$, the system evolves into the state
+After applying a Rabi pulse with the pulse time $\Omega_s t=\pi$, the qubit is prepared in the excited state $|e\rangle$.
+Turning off the Rabi pulse and adding a shift pulse, the qubit will resonantly interact with the NVEs 1.
+After an interaction time $t_{1}^{2}$, the system evolves into the state

-If the interaction time is chosen as $\cos(\sqrt{2}g_1t_{2})=\sin (g_1t_{2})=0$, the system is on the state
+If the interaction time is chosen as $\cos\sqrt{2}G_1t_{1}^{2}=\sin G_1t_{1}^{2}=0$, the system is on the state